 Winning Casino Marketing Strategy: A Chance to Win

 Ever wonder what makes people buy lottery tickets when the odds are stacked against them?
 Psychologists will tell you that our brains can’t really compute probabilities that are that high.
 They might also argue we mere humans fall into a trap of “near miss”, in other words, “If I was that close this time, I could be the winner next time.”
 But what about freebies?
 When 7-Eleven gives away free Slurpees, people line up by the hundreds and thousands.
 Whether it be free or a gamble, people want a chance to win something.
-Casinos understand this and build calendars of events that use drawings, free spins and tournaments to create multiple chances to win.
+Casinos understand this and build calendars of events that use drawings, free spins, and tournaments to create multiple chances to win.

 Winning Casino Marketing Strategy: Value

 Anyone with a dollar to spend wants to feel they are getting something of value for that dollar.
 Casinos understand pricing and value like few other businesses.
 Thousands of focus groups have repeated the same feeling.
-Gamblers know the odds of winning are not in their favor, but the want to be able to play a sufficient amount of time with the budget they have.
+Gamblers know the odds of winning are not in their favor, but they want to be able to play a sufficient amount of time with the budget they have.
 That’s how they interpret value on the casino floor.
 Additionally, casinos price certain food venues to appeal to that need for value.
 Value is not a dollar amount, it is the relationship to your customer’s wallet.
 So, as you look at your offerings and customer experience, think about those moments you add value and where you take it away.
 Sometimes, something as easy as using a POS system that easily emails a receipt can add value to a checkout.

 Winning Casino Marketing Strategy: Community

 Let’s be honest, when casinos came to the area, many looked forward to the fun and excitement.
 Few really believed the operations would enhance the community.
 At the last company I worked for, employees performed over 14,000 hours of community service in only one year.
-Perform a simple search on the American Gaming Association site and you’ll see example on top of example of how the communities were enriched by the hard work of casino employees.
-And, yes, I am aware that some people are unable (through their own control or forces beyond their control) to game responsibly, but this story is amount being a part of the community and encouraging your employees to use their time (and perhaps a day or two of yours) to be a part of this beautiful city and the surrounding parishes.
+Perform a simple search on the American Gaming Association site and you’ll see an example on top of an example of how the communities were enriched by the hard work of casino employees.
+And, yes, I am aware that some people are unable (through their own control or forces beyond their control) to game responsibly, but this story is about being a part of the community and encouraging your employees to use their time (and perhaps a day or two of yours) to be a part of this beautiful city and the surrounding parishes.
 Get involved.
 There are too many needs and I bet given the opportunity, your employees would love to get involved.

 As a marketer, I constantly look to all industries for examples of best practices.
 These are the five casino marketing strategies that can easily be adopted by you.